cryptojoks/antofy-docs/docs/tokenomics.md

 ### What happens if ABN collapses?

 As has already been said, the prices in the Grinder queue and on the exchange correlate.
-If the price of ABN falls (relative to SABN), then the Grinder will start to consume (and burn) significantly more ABN.
+If the price of ABN falls (relative to sABN), then the Grinder will start to consume (and burn) significantly more ABN.
 Therefore, at moments of deep ABN drawdowns, it will be burned at an accelerated pace.

-### Where will the first SABN tokens come from?
+### Where will the first sABN tokens come from?

-The initial SABN tokens must appear somehow to launch the system.
+The initial sABN tokens must appear somehow to launch the system.
 Otherwise, it will be impossible to make any transactions.
-For that, Antofy will have a rule (both initially and in the future) that each new validator will receive 100 SABN as a gift.
+For that, Antofy will have a rule (both initially and in the future) that each new validator will receive 100 sABN as a gift.

 ### Will ABN be distributed evenly?